LostandConfusedStudent/PracticeRepo/README.md

 This is used to practice HTML, CSS, and JS and experiment with random code.
 The purpose is to learn HTML, CSS, and JS concepts.

 Objective 1:
-Create index.html with headers and paragraphs.
+Create index.html with headings and paragraphs.

 Objective 2:
-Create style.css and stylize headers and paragraphs in index.html
+Create style.css and stylize headings and paragraphs in index.html